-Line B1 - Positive Arizona Fiduciary Adjustment From Another Trust or Estate
+Line B1 - Positive Arizona Fiduciary Adjustment From Another Estate or Trust

 Use this adjustment only if the estate's or trust's Arizona Form 141AZ, Schedule K-1, indicates a difference between federal and state distributable income.
 If the amount shown on the Arizona Form 141AZ, Schedule K-1, is a positive number, enter that amount here.